 Mr. Ernest Tan

-Ernest Tan is a 2nd year PhD student in the NUS Graduate School of Integrated Sciences and Engineering, working under the Biomedical Engineering Department.
+Ernest Tan is a 4th year PhD-MBA student in the NUS Graduate School of Integrated Sciences and Engineering, working under the Biomedical Engineering Department.
 He received his Bachelor of Engineering in Mechanical Engineering in 2016, whilst completing the three-year Design Centric Program.
-His current research is on the development of a bio-printing process for nasal cartilage regeneration, and he hopes that his work will be able to help people, as well as lay the foundation for regenerative processes using bio-printing to fabricate other biological organs.
+His current research is on the development of a bio-printing process for nasal osteo-chondral bridge regeneration, and he hopes that his work will be able to help people, as well as lay the foundation for regenerative processes using bio-printing to fabricate other biological organs.

 Ernest’s interest in engineering sparked because of his mother, who is also a Mechanical Engineer by training.
 While it can be said that his mother is one of the strictest, she also taught Ernest how to look at the world in an analytical manner, understanding how every part plays a role in the development of an overall function.
 Through this upbringing, Ernest was inspired to follow her footsteps (despite her protests), and joined the Engineering fray.
 During his undergraduate years, Ernest undertook several projects involving medical devices, which slowly grew his passion in the Biomedical sciences and ultimately leading him to take on a PhD in Biomedical Engineering, despite having had no prior formal Biology training (something he would not recommend anyone to do).